Miloš Ninković: 2020–22: Last season

-On 30 January, Ninković started his 2020–21 season, scoring his first goal by dribbling through four players, in a 3–0 win, against Macarthur FC in their inaugural season.
+On 30 January, Ninković started his 2020–21 season, scoring his first goal by dribbling through four players in a 3–0 victory against Macarthur FC in their inaugural season.
 On 23 May, Ninković assisted the only goal, a precise lob pass for Bobô who volleyed it in the net, to win 1–0 against Western Sydney Wanderers.
 This would be the Sky Blue's first win against the Wanderers since 15 December 2018.
 On 23 June, Ninković was awarded his second Johnny Warren Medal, sharing it jointly with Wellington Phoenix's Ulises Dávila – becoming the first players to share the award.
-Following a calf injury that made him miss the semi final win against Adelaide, Ninković came off the bench in the 72nd minute in a 3–1 Grand Final loss against Melbourne City on 27 June.
+Following a calf injury that made him miss the semifinal win against Adelaide, Ninković came off the bench in the 72nd minute in a 3–1 Grand Final loss against Melbourne City on 27 June.

-On 25 January 2022, Ninković scored in a 2–2 Big Blue derby against Melbourne Victory.
+On 25 January 2022, Ninković scored in a 2–2 Big Blue derby draw against Melbourne Victory.
 On 26 February, he scored his second of the 2021–22 season in a 2–1 loss against Melbourne City.
-However, after an investigation by Australian Professional Leagues (APL), the scoreline was changed to 3–0 in favour of City due to insufficient U23 players in the Sydney FC squad while Ninković's goal still counted towards his goalscoring tally.
+However, after an investigation by Australian Professional Leagues (APL), the scoreline was changed to 3–0 in favour of City due to insufficient U23 players in the Sydney FC squad whilst Ninković's goal still counted towards his goalscoring tally.